-Based on extensive data from both insurers and enterprises, Quantum can estimate the impact of different cyber actions.
-So, if you’re considering making cybersecurity investments, like adding data recovery capabilities, then the platform can show if/how much that would reduce your potential financial exposure.
+Based on extensive data from both insurers and enterprises, our CRQ models can estimate the impact of different cyber actions.
+So, if you’re considering making new cybersecurity investments, like adding data recovery capabilities, or pursing a new project that fortifies perimeter security, then the platform can show if/how much that would reduce your potential financial exposure.

 That way, if you’re deciding between different investments, you can go with the one that has the highest ROI.
 Even if you’re just considering one action, you can get a clear sense of whether that spend results in reduced financial risk, as well as how much you’re potentially saving by reducing that exposure.

-Related to quantifying the impact of cyber security investments, CISOs can get a list of risk mitigation recommendations by using Quantum, prioritized based on potential cost savings.
+Related to quantifying the impact of cyber security investments, CISOs can get a list of risk mitigation recommendations by using Kovrr's quantification platform, prioritized based on potential cost savings.